-A list of MAF Properties' joint ventures and associates is set out in notes 31 and 33 to the 2013 MAF Properties Financial Statements.
+A list of MAF Properties' joint ventures and associates is set out in notes 32 and 33 to the 2012 MAF Properties Financial Statements.
 Joint ventures and associates are accounted for using the equity method, which means that MAF Properties' proportionate share of the profit or loss made by each joint venture or associate is included under this line item.

-The table below shows MAF Properties' share of the profit or loss of its joint ventures and associates for the two years ended 31 December 2013 and 2012, respectively.
+The table below shows MAF Properties' share of the profit or loss of its joint ventures and associates for the two years ended 31 December 2012 and 2011, respectively.

 At 31 December

-2013 2012
+2012 2011

 (AED millions)

-Share of (loss) of joint ventures 24 (8)
+Share of (loss) of joint ventures (8) (86)

-Share of (loss) of associates (16) (42)
+Share of (loss) of associates (42) (8)

-Total 8 (50)
+Total (50) (94)

-MAF Properties' share of gain in joint ventures and associates was AED 8 million in 2013 and share of loss in joint ventures and associates was AED 50 million in 2012.
+MAF Properties' share of loss in joint ventures and associates was AED 50 million in 2012 and AED 94 million in 2011.
+The loss in 2012 principally reflected MAF Properties' share of the net assets of the associate.